Rijn-Schelde-Verolme: The reorganization starts (1978)

-In March 1978 the government launched a support plan for the heavy industry.
+In March 1978, the government launched a support plan for the heavy industry.
 In shipbuilding, RSV would get 390 million, IHC 323 million, and Van der Giessen-de Noord 50 million.
 The state would become a 40% shareholder in RSV.
-There was one nasty condition for government support: RSV would have to close either VDSM in Rozenburg, or NDSM.
-In September 1978 there was agreement on a merger between NDSM and ADM.
+There was one nasty condition for government support: RSV would have to close either VDSM in Rozenburg or NDSM.
+In September 1978, there was an agreement on a merger between NDSM and ADM.
 The new company would retain some small shipbuilding activities.
 This new company would go bankrupt in early 1985.

 RSV then made plans for a further reorganization of its activities.
 The repair shipyards Nieuwe Waterweg Shipyard and Waalhaven Shipyard (150 employees) would have to be closed.
 The heavy machinery division (former Rotterdam Nuclear) would be halved.
-Meanwhile the employees of the IHC shipyard Gusto in Schiedam, which had to be closed down according to the plan approved by the commission, became employees of RSV.
-The reason for this strange move was that RSV needed the engineering office of Gusto in order to be effective on its market.
+Meanwhile, the employees of the IHC shipyard Gusto in Schiedam, which had to be closed down according to the plan approved by the commission, became employees of RSV.
+Reason for this strange move was that RSV needed the engineering office of Gusto to be effective in its market.
 The operation to find new jobs for 2,200 employees of RSV then started in the summer of July 1978.

-In 1978 the government then went against its own policy by ordering the first Walrus-class submarine at RDM.
+In 1978, the government then went against its policy by ordering the first Walrus-class submarine at RDM.
 It meant that shipbuilding continued at RDM.